Finance cases dominate Supreme Court’s December session

 George Jarkesy, who was found to have violated federal securities laws by misrepresenting his hedge funds to investors, contends the SEC’s setup of using administrative law judges violated his constitutional rights in three different ways.

-Jarkesy first contends the setup violates his 7th Amendment right to a jury trial.
+Jarkesy first contends the setup violates his Seventh Amendment right to a jury trial.

 He also argues that Congress impermissibly delegated legislative power by giving the SEC authority to decide whether to bring civil penalties.
 Finally, Jarkesy asserts that SEC administrative law judges’ double for-cause removal protections are unconstitutional.